Best Compression Sheets: Stretchy Bedding for Sensory Sleep Support

 2. Harkla Sensory Compression Bed Sheet

-The Harkla is a true compression sheet — a stretchy Lycra sheet that wraps over the mattress with the child inside.
+The Harkla is a true compression sheet — a stretchy Lycra sheet that wraps over the mattress with the sleeper inside.
 It tucks under the mattress on all four sides, creating a pocket of gentle compression.
-Originally designed for children with sensory processing needs, it’s become popular for adults as well.
+It is commonly marketed for children with sensory preferences, but adults sometimes use this style too.

 Pros: Stronger compression than the Sleep Pod, covers the full mattress, excellent for kids who kick off weighted blankets, designed by an OT.